 - Spinach – use baby spinach or kale for a touch of green and vitamin C and turn this into an immunity smoothie that can contribute to boosting your immune system!

 - Blueberries – a tablespoon of blueberry or blackberry will make a blue kefir blueberry smoothie.

 Most smoothie recipes are better fresh, made just before drinking.

 If you really want to store leftover smoothies keep them for no more than 24 hours in a sealed glass mason jar.

 The next day, layers may form so blend again or give a good stir to combine.

-Keep in mind that the texture will change too a the frozen ingredients already melted.
+Keep in mind that the texture will change as the frozen ingredients have already melted.

 Below are some food swaps to help you adapt this easy kefir smoothie based on your health focus.

 - Dairy-free – use coconut Kefir and dairy-free milk you love.